zencart/documentation/content/dev/Contributing/github_workflow.md

 &copy; 2014-2018 Zen Cart&reg; Creative Commons 3.0

 *The SourceTree name is copyright Atlassian.
-Zen Cart receives no compensation or consideration for recommending SourceTree; we simply find it to be an extremely capable and useful app for beginners and novices alike.*
+Zen Cart receives no compensation or consideration for recommending SourceTree; we simply find it to be an extremely capable and useful app for beginners and experienced developers alike.*